Ozoniuss/TicTacToe/README.md

 # TicTacToe
-This is a simple TicTacToe project written in React
+A very simple Tic-Tac-Toe application written in python.